pub struct TermBuilder<I, C> { /* private fields */ }Expand description

 This can be used to construct a term from a given input of (inductive) type I, without using the system stack, i.e. recursion.

-function is applied to every instance I, which can put
+The transformer function is applied to every instance I, which can put

 more generate more inputs using a so-called argument stack and some